-The Derwenthorpe Residents’ Association (DRA) is a voluntary association that has been formed to support the needs of Derwenthorpe residents.
-The association meets regularly, and its day to day work is done by the Core Team, who are elected annually.
+The Derwenthorpe Residents’ Association (DRA) is a voluntary association that supports the needs of Derwenthorpe residents.
+All Derwenthorpe residents are members.
+We meet regularly, and our day to day work is done by the 6-10 member Core Team, who are elected annually.

 The Derwenthorpe Residents’ Association